RobertJacobsonCDC/actor_model_demo/Readme.md

 Computation and I/O may be able to happen concurrently / in parallel, potentially with dramatic performance benefits.

-## Non Issues

- - Typesafe I/O: This is a solved problem.
- - Types need not be dynamic, as they are always known at compile time.

 ## Candidate frameworks

  - Bevy ECS: Has built-in support for ergonomic data model (entity-component system) _and_ Actor model (events),